chinapedia/wikipedia.abstract.en/Page/Beer.md

 Society and culture

-Oktoberfest2.jpg—the world's largest beer festival]]
+—the world's largest beer festival]]

 In many societies, beer is the most popular alcoholic drink.
 Various social traditions and activities are associated with beer drinking, such as playing cards, darts, or other pub games; attending beer festivals; engaging in zythology (the study of beer);[192][193] visiting a series of pubs in one evening; visiting breweries; beer-oriented tourism; or rating beer.[194]
 Drinking games, such as beer pong, are also popular.[195]
 A relatively new profession is that of the beer sommelier, who informs restaurant patrons about beers and food pairings.